Polyvinyl acetate: Discovery

 Polyvinyl acetate was discovered in Germany in 1912 by Fritz Klatte.

-The monomer, vinyl acetate, was first produced on an industrial scale by the addition of acetic acid to acetylene with a mercury(I) salt, but it is now primarily made by palladium-catalyzed oxidative addition of acetic acid to ethylene.
+The monomer, vinyl acetate, was first produced on an industrial scale by the addition of acetic acid to acetylene in the presence of a mercury(I) salt acting as a catalyst, but it is now primarily made by palladium-catalyzed oxidative addition of acetic acid to ethylene.

 Preparation

 PVA is a vinyl polymer.
 Polyvinyl acetate is prepared by the polymerization of vinyl acetate monomer (free-radical vinyl polymerization of the monomer vinyl acetate).

 Applications

 As a dispersion in water (usually an emulsion), PVAc preparations are used as adhesives for porous materials, particularly for wood, paper, and cloth, and as a consolidant for porous building stone, in particular sandstone.
+PVAc is considered a food-safe material, and is thus used often in such applications (e.g., in food packaging material).